sartoriusrex/USDT/readme.md

 - email Newsletter
 - Profile or settings pages
 - Any links in nav bar of footer
+- Small Web Store

 Features coming soon:
 - FAQ and About Pages
 - Article Creation
 - Newsletter and password recovery (within several months)
+- Actual Pages and social media posts with "relevant" content
+- SCSS with Grunt